maxfierrog/films/README.md

 The following **optional** features are implemented:

+- [X] Networking error alert is also presented when refreshing movie data.
-- [ ] User can tap a poster in the collection view to see a detail screen of that movie
+- [ ] User can tap a poster in the collection view to see a detail screen of that movie.
 - [ ] User can search for a movie.
 - [ ] All images fade in as they are loading.
 - [ ] User can view the large movie poster by tapping on a cell.